apache/incubator-kie-tools/README.md

 ##### Writing Bats tests

-The best way to start to interact with Bats tests is take a look on its [documentation](https://github.com/sstephenson/bats) and after use the existing ones as example.
+The best way to start to interact with Bats tests is to take a look on its [documentation](https://github.com/sstephenson/bats) and after use the existing ones as example.

 [Here](modules/kogito-jobs-service-common/tests/bats) you can find a basic example about how our Bats tests